 Our audit work has been undertaken so that we might state to the charity's members, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and the charity's trustees, as a body, for our audit work, for this report, or for the opinions we have formed.

-Azets About Services.
+Azets Avait cervices.

-Azets Audit Services, Statutory Auditor
+Azets Audit Services Statutory Auditor

-Eligible to act as an auditor in terms of Section 1212 of the Companies Act 2006 Chartered Accountants
+Chartered Accountants

 Exchange Place 3

 Semple Street

 Edinburgh

 EH3 8BL

-Date: 4 November 2021
+Date: 4 November 2022